 In operation between 1809 and 1813, the Bogs Commissioners were a government-appointed body given the task of appraising the development potential of the bogs of Ireland.
 In fulfilment of their remit, they organised a series of district surveys with reports and maps that embody an exceptional range of detail on a major feature of the Irish landscape.
 The interest in the early scientific work of the Bogs Commissioners lies in the extent of the changes to the bogs they documented 200 years ago and in the survival of so many of their records, manuscript as well as printed, which can feed into local and national studies of environmental change.
 NAI, Private Accession, 1137/77, the main text presented here, is a minute book recording summary detail from the 146 meetings held by the nine commissioners over a sixty month period.
-Although punctuated by 'silences' concerning some of their decisions, discussions and activities, this book charts much of the planning, operations, aspirations and limitations of the work of the commissioners.
-ISBN 978-1-906865-55-9, €50, illustrated, Winter 2017 Arnold Horner is retired from the School of Geography, Planning and Environmental Policy at University College Dublin.
-Catholics and Protestants in eighteenth-century Ireland: Irish religious censuses of the 1760s Brian Gurrin, Kerby A. Miller and Liam Kennedy, editors
+Although punctuated by 'silences' concerning some of their decisions, discussions and activities, this edition charts much of the planning, operations, aspirations and limitations of the work of the commissioners.
+ISBN 978-1-906865-55-9, xlii + 249 pp, €40, with colour plates, 2019 The letters of Katherine Conolly, 1707-1747 Marie-Louise Jennings and Gabrielle M. Ashford, editors